sveltejs/kit/documentation/docs/30-advanced/20-hooks.md

 - `src/hooks.server.js` — your app's server hooks
 - `src/hooks.client.js` — your app's client hooks

 Code in these modules will run when the application starts up, making them useful for initializing database clients and so on.
+All hooks may optionally return promises.

 > You can configure the location of these files with [`config.kit.files.hooks`](configuration#files).